 Customer Knowledge as a starting point for Customer Relationship Management

-We have therefore seen how every activity within the company presupposes the use of knowledge and access to the Knowledge Base.
+We have therefore seen how every activity within the company assumes the use and the access to the knowledge.

 The so-called Customer Knowledge is the set of information and data collected about a customer.
-It is essential for planning a CRM strategy and can be diversified into 3 categories:
+It is a part of the CRM knowledge base and it is essential for planning a CRM strategy.
+It can be diversified into 3 categories:

-Knowledge about customers, or information related to the latter, which allows us to offer solutions for their needs;
+Knowledge about customers, or information related to them, which allows us to offer solutions for their needs;

 Knowledge for customers, that is, the need for information that drives a customer to interact with the company;